 Terminal 4 - is dedicated to budget airlines.

-ATMs: There are numerous ATMs in Terminal 1, 2, and 3.
+ATMs: There are numerous ATMs in Terminals 1, 2, and 3.
 Most are located next to the gates, within the baggage reclaim halls, and close to shops.

 Baby Change Facilities: There are 19 available baby change rooms before and after security screening, in departure and arrival halls, and close to restaurants.